Twizanex/Showr/README.md

 # Showr
-University project in web development in NodeJS.
-Twitter Clone
+University project in web development.
+Developed with NodeJS using express.
+Also using AJAX, WebWorkers and WebSockets.